 for storm intercept several days in a row, I need to do preparations for an extended road trip: gather batteries and chargers,

-test cameras, clean off memory cards, do critical car maintenance
+test and clean cameras, gather memory cards, do critical car maintenance

-(oil changes, tune up, belts & hoses, etc.), gather state road atlases, pack a
+(oil changes, tune up, belts & hoses, etc.), gather state road atlases (I still use paper maps), pack a

 suitcase or overnight bag, and so forth.